-Sudaphorn was born in poor family along the Thailand/Burma border.
+Sudaphorn was born in poor family along the Thailand-Myanmar border.
 She had to drop out of school in 2002 for a job working as a housemaid in Bangkok.

 Three years later she moved north to her husband’s hometown of Lahu village.
 The town is in the mountains in Chiang Rai, and is surrounded by hills, trees and blue sky.